reald/nc220/README.md

 8080/tcp open  http-proxy
 ```

 Port 80 is used for configuration interface, streams are served at port 8080.
+What are the other ports for?
+Please report your experiences!

 # Firmware
 The camera itself runs under linux.
 Some GPL files can be downloaded at tplink http://www.tp-link.com/en/gpl-code.html?model=NC220 .

+# Contribute
+Please report your investigation results of this device!